cs-uob/COMS20012/docs/labs/Lab9.md

 - Find another way to figure out the process parent.
 Always check `man ps`.
 Hint: you will be able to visualise all processes parents.

-7. Use -o to output PID, PPID:
+- Use -o to output PID, PPID:

  Run `ps -o pid,ppid`.

-8. Based on the above check the parent of "mem" using three different methods.
+ Based on the above check the parent of "mem" using three different methods.

-9. Find running time to "mem"
+- Find running time to "mem"

 Hint: For running time of single process (suppose PID is 1) run `ps -p -1 -o etime`.
 Apply the same approach to find the running time for "mem".

-You can Sort processes in decreasing order of running time:
+9. You can Sort processes in decreasing order of running time:

-Run  ps -eo user --sort=-etime -e
+Run  `ps -eo user --sort=-etime -e`

+#### Questions:

-8/ Now sort processes in increasing order of running time.
+- Now sort processes in increasing order of running time.

-9/ Use watch utility to perform real-time monitoring over ps.
+10. Use watch utility to perform real-time monitoring over ps.

-Run watch -n 1 'ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%mem | head'. -n 1 specifies the refresh rate to be 1 second.
+Run `watch -n 1 'ps -eo pid,ppid,cmd,%mem,%cpu --sort=-%mem | head'. -n 1 specifies the refresh rate to be 1 second.

+#### Questions:

-10/ Change the monitoring period of watch
+- Change the monitoring period of watch.

+## Part 2: Memeory Management

+1. The first Linux tool you should check out is the very simple tool free.
+First, type `man free` and read its entire manual page.

+2. Now, run `free` , perhaps using some of the arguments that might be useful (e.g., -m, to display memory totals in megabytes).
+How much memory is in your system?
+How much is free?
+Do these numbers match your intuition?

+3. Next, create a little program that uses a certain amount of memory, called [memory-user.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/memory-user.c).
+This program should take one commandline argument: the number of megabytes of memory it will use.
+When run, it should allocate an array, and constantly stream through the array, touching each entry.
+The program should do this indefinitely, or, perhaps, for a certain amount of time also specified at the command line.

+4. After compiling this program, just run with two arguments.
+The first argument is the number of MB to reserve and the second is the minimum number of seconds to run the program for.

+5. Now, while running your memory-user program, also (in a different terminal window, but on the same machine) run the free tool.
+How do the memory usage totals change when your program is running?
+How about when you kill the memory-user program?
+Do the numbers match your expectations?
+Try this for different amounts of memory usage.
+What happens when you use really large amounts of memory?

+6. Let’s try one more tool, known as pmap.
+Spend some time, and read the pmap manual page in detail.

+7. To use pmap, you have to know the process ID of the process you’re interested in.
+Thus, first run ps auxw to see a list of all processes; then, pick an interesting one, such as a browser.
+You can also use your memory-user program in this case (indeed, you can even have that program call getpid() and print out its PID for your convenience).

+8. Now run pmap on some of these processes, using various flags (like -X) to reveal many details about the process.
+What do you see?
+How many different entities make up a modern address space, as opposed to our simple conception of code/stack/heap?

+9. Finally, let’s run pmap on your memory-user program, with different amounts of used memory.
+What do you see here?
+Does the output from pmap match your expectations?